wangzuo/pagerank-hadoop/README.md

 (C, D)
 ```
 #### notice
-PageRank results usually present in a probility distribution.
-In MapReduce program, there is no idea of number of nodes in the graph, all PageRank values are set 1.0 on initialization.
+PageRank results usually present in a probability distribution.
+In MapReduce program, there is no idea of number of nodes in the graph, all PageRank values are set to be 1.0 on initialization.

 #### Phase 2 - Compute PageRank (Iteratively approach)
 ##### map